PT141/Blog/CloudSystemAdministration.md

 # Blog
- State what the advantages of Virtual Machines are \n Fast to create and destroy
+ State what the advantages of Virtual Machines are Fast to create and destroy
   Programmable
     Can be orchestrated via software